MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 ### [Python](#tab/python)

-you can add a references to botbuilder-azure in your project via pip.
+You can add a references to botbuilder-azure in your project via pip.

 ```powershell
 pip install botbuilder-azure